 - b.
 Calculate conceptual estimates for the design requirements for the 2-year 24-hour storm volume, 25-year 24-hour storm volume and 100-year, 24-hour storm volume events. - c.
-Determine any appropriate temporary and permanent structural stormwater controls and identify potential locations on the site.
+Determine any appropriate temporary and permanent structural stormwater controls and identify potential locations on the site. - 4.
+Preliminary Drainage Plans

-4. Preliminary Drainage Plans
+This step builds on the data developed and LID standards provided in the Conceptual

-This step builds on the data developed in the Conceptual Drainage Plan by ensuring that requirements and criteria are met, opportunities have been taken to minimize adverse effects of the development and providing more detail.
-The Preliminary Drainage Plan will be submitted along with the Preliminary Plat and shall consist of maps, plan sheets, narrative and supporting design calculations (hydrologic and hydraulic) for the proposed stormwater system.
-A copy of the Preliminary Drainage Plan submittal checklist is included as Appendix B.
+Drainage Plan by ensuring that requirements and criteria are met, opportunities have been taken to minimize adverse effects of the development and providing more detail.
+The Preliminary Drainage Plan will be submitted in compliance with Article 10.03 Subdivision Ordinance, Section 4 Platting Procedure, 4.10.6.a.
+Preliminary Plat, and shall consist of maps, plan sheets, narrative and supporting design calculations (hydrologic and hydraulic) for the proposed stormwater system.
+A copy of the Preliminary Drainage Plan submittal checklist is included within Appendix B.